replicatedhq/replicated-docs/docs/enterprise/gitops-workflow.md

 ## First Commits

-After converting to GitOps, the admin console makes your first commit/pull request with the current version that is deployed.
+After converting to GitOps, the admin console makes your first commit with the current version that is deployed.
-Subsequently, the admin console makes separate commits (or a single pull request) with any available updates that have not been deployed from the admin console.
+Subsequently, the admin console makes separate commits with any available updates that have not been deployed from the admin console.